SuperOfficeDocs/superoffice-docs/docs/en/service/customer-center/learn/config.md

 ---
 uid: help-en-customer-center-config
 title: Customer centre configuration
-description: Customer centre configuration
+description: Learn how to configure your Customer centre in this how-to guide.
 author: SuperOffice RnD
-so.date: 06.29.2022
+so.date: 02.22.2023
-keywords: Service
-so.topic: help
+keywords: Service, Customer centre, CEP so.topic: howto
 language: en
 ---